-Post natural delivery, you may experience any or all the following feelings:
+Post-natural delivery, you may experience any or all of the following feelings:

-- Extreme level of exhaustion, along with the urge to sleep.
+- An extreme level of exhaustion, along with the urge to sleep.

 - Shivering or feeling cold after the delivery is also normal.

-- High sense of elation on what you have just achieved.
+- High sense of elation about what you have just achieved.

 While natural childbirth has its share of benefits, you must remember that it is perfectly normal and understandable if you change your mind and switch to pain relief medication during the actual child labour.

-Irrespective of whether you use or do not use medication, childbirth is a beautiful and rewarding experience of your life.
+Irrespective of whether you use or do not use medication, childbirth is a beautiful and rewarding experience in your life.